Hridrita/english_janala/README.md

 https://openapi.programming-hero.com/api/words/all
 ```

-# Work To do
+# Worked on

-### 1. Show Levels on The UI
+### 1. Showed Levels on The UI

-- [ ] Show a center-aligned heading as Figma
+- [ ] Showed a center-aligned heading as Figma

 ---

-- [ ] Create dynamically generated buttons from **API-01** for each lesson
+- [ ] Created dynamically generated buttons from **API-01** for each lesson
 - [ ] Lesson Buttons will be displayed on page load

 ---

-### 2. Show Word Cards Based on Level
+### 2. Showed Word Cards Based on Level

-- [ ] Show a default text that will be displayed in the Vocabulary section initially
+- [ ] Showed a default text that will be displayed in the Vocabulary section initially
 - [ ] on Clicking a Specific Lesson Button Load All the words from **API-02**
-- [ ] Display all words for a selected lesson in a card format, showing:
+- [ ] Displayed all words for a selected lesson in a card format, showing:

   - [ ] Word
   - [ ] Word meaning & pronunciation
   - [ ] Two buttons with relevant icons as per Figma

-- [ ] Show **\*No Word Found** message if no words exist for a lesson
+- [ ] Showed **\*No Word Found** message if no words exist for a lesson

 ---

-- [ ] Create functionality to highlight the active lesson button
+- [ ] Created functionality to highlight the active lesson button

 ---

-### 3. Use Different Color on The Active Level Button
+### 3. Used Different Color on The Active Level Button

-- [ ] After Successfully Loading words of a level , diffirentiate the button so user can understand which button is active
+- [ ] After Successfully Loading words of a level , diffirentiated the button so user can understand which button is active

 ### 4. Vocabulary Details

-- [ ] Create functionality to open a modal when clicking the details icon
+- [ ] Created functionality to open a modal when clicking the details icon
 - [ ] Data will be load from **API-03**
 - [ ] modal will displays:
   - [ ] Word with pronunciation